jfspps/WorkflowFrontend/README.md

 # Workflow frontend prototype #

 This originally serves as a Spring-Security backed frontend to the Workflow engine (such as Camunda) though can be modified to interface with other web services as desired.
+It is an update to my previous project, [Weblogin](https://github.com/jfspps/Spring_weblogin).

 ## HTML5 PUT/DELETE ##